Florence Hollis and Rosemary Ross Reynolds papers

 Conditions Governing Access

 Portions of several series containing confidential information are closed for seventy-five years from the date of creation.
 Correspondence from Judith Mishne, a former Columbia University faculty member, has been restricted until Mishne's death or the year 2044.
-Student papers remain inacessible at this time.
-To protect personal privacy, researchers will be required to sign a form agreeing not to publish or otherwise use names from case records.

 Conditions Governing Use